performed certain poojas.

-Each time we visit our village for the function, the ever smiling Rukmini has a tough time preparing about eight kilograms of sundal prasadam for distribution, and also the entire day’s meals for us.
+Each time we visit our village for the function, the ever smiling Rukmini has a tough time preparing about eight kilograms of Sundal prasadam for distribution, and also the entire day’s meals for us.
 We relish her idlis which looked like white sponge balls and the hot crisp black gram dal vadais took us to new heights.
 She says that she used eight parts of idly rice and one part of black gram dal for the idly batter not forgetting to soak a teaspoon of fenugreek seeds along with it.

 Here is Rukmini’s recipe for Kuzal Puttu.

-PREPARATION OF THE RICE FOR THE PUTTU
+KUZAL PUTTUPREPARATION OF THE RICE FOR THE PUTTU

 1.Wash 500 gms of raw rice and drain well.